 The Low-Cost Alternative for Spays and Neuters

 You love your dog, you want to act responsibly, but your budget only stretches so far.
 Non-profits and government agencies have stepped into the breach by raising money to fund low-cost spay and neuter clinics.
-You’ll find a discounted price for the same procedure.
+As a result, you’ll find a discounted price for the same procedure.
 The low-cost alternative came about from the need to curb overpopulation problems in the pet world.
 With the ability to offer a reduced cost to spay or neuter a dog, these veterinarians pitch in for people on strict budgets.

 You’ll still have the chance to sit down and talk with the staff performing the procedure.
 And you should ask to tour the clinic where the surgery takes place.
 Low-cost spay and neuter clinics often ONLY offer those procedures.
 They won’t substitute for a regular veterinarian.
-Make sure you take the time to speak with the vet and get answers to all of your questions.
+So make sure you take the time to speak with the vet and get answers to all of your questions.
 You want a good feeling going into the surgery.
 After all, they won’t be the same people you know.

 “When you go to a low-cost clinic, you should be getting the same level of care you would expect at a full-service clinic.
 Today, vets and staff at these clinics are highly trained and can do many more spay/neuter surgeries a day than a full-service practice because of the level of efficiency.”~Nellie Goetz, DVM, Executive Director of Altered Tails

 Understanding the Differences with Low-Cost Spay and Neuter Clinics

 There’s NOTHING wrong with choosing a low-cost spay and neuter clinic.
 They popped up for a positive reason, and the money comes from donations and government subsidies.
 They’re run by licensed staff that undergo the same training your veterinarian went through.